What is Service TREK?

 - Evening activities help you get to know one another, learn about the local community, and understand the impact of your service on your host agency.

-Service TREK leaders are committed to service as an
+Service TREK Interns are committed to service as an

 important part of their UVM experience and are some of the most

 involved, committed, and motivated students on campus.
 They represent